HPK-dev/watchcat.server/api.md

   - `ends` (String)
 - **Description:**
   Creates a new reservation in the database for a specified room and user within a specified time range.
-  Returns `200 OK` if the reservation is successful.
+  Returns `201 Created` if the reservation is successful.

 ### `/reserve` **GET**